Differentially Private Graph Learning via Sensitivity-Bounded Personalized PageRank: Experiments

 \subsection{PPR Approximation Accuracy}

 We verify that our algorithms can rank the nodes of real-world graphs in a private way.
-We randomly sample 1000 nodes and compute ``ground-truth'' PPR values with the standard power iteration algorithm.
-Then, we run \textsc{DPPushFlowCap} algorithm in the joint DP setting.
+We use as seeds nodes with degree $50$ or more and compute ``ground-truth'' PPR values with the standard power iteration algorithm.
+Then, we run \textsc{DPPushFlowCap} algorithm in the joint DP setting, rerunning the algorithm $100$ times independently for each seed.
 Figure~\ref{fig:ppr-approximation} presents the results on the datasets studied.
 We examine the performance of Joint DP PPR from two standard metrics: Recall@k and normalized discounted cumulative gain (NDCG)~\cite{jarvelin2002cumulated}.
-We select Recall@100 and NDCG since the top PPR values are the most important in practical applications of ranking.
-We observe that the joint DP rankings offer significantly better top-k predictions across datasets and metrics tested than the private baseline.
+We select Recall@100 and NDCG since the top PPR values are the most important in practical applications.
+We observe that the joint DP rankings offer comparable top-k predictions across datasets and metrics tested than the private baseline.